kura-labs-org/c4_deployment-9/Deployment-instructions.md

 ## Deployment Instructions:

 1. Create a Python script that will email the team when the pipline is done or send an SMS to your team via Twilio
 2. Create a Jenkins manager and agent architecture:
 ```
 Instance 1:
 - Jenkins, Docker pipeline plugin
 Instance 2 (T.2 medium):
 - Docker and default-jre
 Instance 3:
-- Kubectl, EKS and default-jre
+- Kubectl, EKS and default-jre (Install your cluster and add the loadbalancer)
 ```
-3. Edit the following in the Deployment yaml manifest for this application:
+3. Create a VPC with the following components:
-    -
-    -
-    -
-    -
+    - 2 Public subnets
-    -
+    - 2 Private subnets
-    -
+    - Internet Gateway
-    -
+    - Nat Gateway
+4. Create a deployment and services manifest for the E-commerce application:
+    - Create a service and deployment for the backend
+    - Create a service and deployment for the frontend
+6. Make sure your cluster is created and the Jenkins agent is connected to the cluster
-4. Use your Docker image of the Backend and Frontend form Deployment 8:
+7. Use your Docker image of the Backend from Deployment 8
-6. Edit the Jenkinsfile to deploy your application to EKS
-7. Observe the steps taken to deploy the ALB
+8. Create the frontend image but place the selector:app:name into the package.json file
+9. Now deploy the EKS files with Jenkins